Timmoth/Sapling/README.md

 A strong dotnet UCI Chess engine

 > [!NOTE]
 > iBlunder is still in active development so will so expect certain features to be missing or experimental.
+Also the current release is using a NNUE net trained from self play starting with random weights and is only 6 iterations deep, expect the engine to be much stronger in the coming days as the training does takes a while.

 Play it here -> https://iblunder.com/